Building a Self-Healing k3s Homelab (Part 5): RCU Stalls, Watchdogs, and Actually Healing

 WantedBy=timers.target

-The 15-minute OnBootSec aligns with the GRACE_MIN=15 in the script: during the first 15 minutes after boot, even if stall rates are high (they always are during CNI initialization), the watchdog takes no action.
+The 20-minute OnBootSec aligns with GRACE_MIN=20.
+During the first 20 minutes after boot, even if stall rates are high (they always are during CNI initialization), the watchdog takes no action.

 The First Real-World Trigger